Essential vitamin K. Vitamin K For strong bones

 Lack of vitamin K in the body: signs and causes

-Kidney disease can cause low vitamin levels
+Kidney pathology can cause low vitamin levels

-Anticoagulant overdose is the cause of hypovitaminosis
+Overdose of anticoagulants is the cause of hypovitaminosis

 • hepatitis;